Recovery centers in Georgia provide treatment to children, adolescents, and adults with a dual diagnosis.

 (404) 526-1145

-3. House of Time, Columbus, Georgia
+3. House Of Time, Columbus, Georgia

 House of Time provides transitional and supportive housing programs that focus on treating adult women with a dual diagnosis.

-This recovery facility is endorsed by:
+This addiction recovery facility in Columbus, GA is endorsed by:

 - BBB accreditation